 The number of flagella is comparatively less (usually ranges from 1 to 8)

-Beating pattern of Flagella involves circular, wave-like or propeller-like motion
+The beating pattern of flagella involves circular, wave-like or propeller-like motion

 |Found in prokaryotic cells and eukaryotic cells|

-Cilia are short hair-like structures present in large number in eukaryotic cells.
+Cilia are short hair-like structures present in large numbers in eukaryotic cells.

 Cilia are of two types:

-The motile cilia are found in lungs, respiratory tract and middle ear of a human body.
-They prevent dust and mucus in the airways and facilitate the movement of sperms.
-Non-motile cilia are also known as primary cilia.
-They receive signals from nearby cells and act as antenna for the cells.
+The motile cilia are found in the respiratory tract and fallopian tubes of the human body. where they sweep mucus in the airways and facilitate the movement of ova from the ovary to the uterus, respectively.
+Non-motile cilia are also known as sensory cilia or primary cilia.
+They act as sensory organelles.
+They receive signals from nearby cells and act as antennae for the cells.
+E.g. cilia present on olfactory neurons and hair cells.

 Flagella are hair-like structures emerging through the cell surface.
-Flagella are made up of the protein flagellin.
 They help in locomotion in prokaryotic and eukaryotic cells.

 Flagella are of three types:

-- Archaeal Flagella: It is similar to the bacterial flagella but is devoid of a central channel.
+- Archaeal Flagella: It is similar to bacterial flagella but is devoid of a central channel.
+They are known as archaella.

 Also Read: What is Flagella